Buspirone vs Xanax

 Xanax also comes as an oral tablet.
 Like Buspirone, you should consult your doctor and pharmacist about the best prescription for you and your anxiety symptoms.

-Both Buspirone and Xanax are effective in treating anxiety symptoms and disorders like generalized anxiety disorder (GAD).
+Both Buspirone and Xanax are effective in the treatment of anxiety symptoms and disorders like generalized anxiety disorder (GAD) and social anxiety disorder.

 Generalized anxiety disorder is characterized by the experience of excessive anxiety or worry for at least six months.
 Some people may experience symptoms of generalized anxiety disorder for much longer than six months, which can severely impact both their mental and physical health.